I have a bone that sticks out on my hand. Is it a ganglion cyst?

-- A ganglion cyst.
-This is a swelling, filled with fluid, that forms around your joints or tendons.
+- A ganglion cyst is a swelling filled with fluid that forms around your joints or tendons.
 They can occur in any joint but most commonly appear on the wrist, hand or fingers.
 In fact, more than 50% of lumps and bumps in the hand are ganglion cysts.
-The cysts can range in size and are smooth.
+The cysts are smooth and can range in size.

-- Carpal boss.
-This is an overgrowth of bone on the back of the hand where the middle or index finger bones meet your wrist, similar to a bone spur.
-It is not a tumour but can be misdiagnosed as a ganglion cyst.
-These are solid, and unable to be moved.
+- A carpal boss is an overgrowth of bone on the back of the hand where the middle or index finger bones meet your wrist, similar to a bone spur.
+A carpal boss is not a tumour but can be misdiagnosed as a ganglion cyst.
+They are solid and cannot be moved.

-I would suggest you consult your doctor so he can diagnose the lump on your hand which may involve further investigations such as an X ray, MRI scan or blood tests.
-Pending on the findings, they will advise you on any treatment (if required).
+I would suggest you consult your doctor so they can accurately diagnose the lump on your hand.
+This may involve further investigation, such as an X ray, MRI scan or blood tests.
+Depending on the findings, they will advise you on appropriate treatment (if required).
 In the meantime here are some facts about ganglion cysts and carpal bosses and the treatment options available, which we hope you find useful.

-Ganglions are usually harmless and can be left untreated if they are not causing you any pain or discomfort.
+Ganglions are usually harmless and can be left untreated if they’re not causing you any pain or discomfort.
 They sometimes disappear by themselves, although this can take a while.

 If you are in pain or can’t move your hand, you can have your ganglion cyst treated.
 There are two main treatments: